rdkcentral/Lightning/README.md

 WPE UI Framework is a javascript 2d graphics rendering and animation library using (Web)GL.
 It's geared towards developing animated User Interfaces that run nicely on low-performance (embedded) devices.
 The framework has been optimized for high performance and low CPU/memory usage, and has been carefully tested for memory leaks.

-The framework offers a **rendering tree** that can be modified using a very *simple* and *usable* API.
-The rendering tree consists of **components** that have several properties (x, y, rotation, alpha, etc).
+The framework provides a **rendering tree** that can be modified using a very *simple* API.
+The rendering tree consists of **components** that have properties that define where and how it is rendered (x, y, rotation, alpha, etc).
 An image or rendered text can be attached to a component, which is then rendered immediately on the screen.

 UI Framework runs in a any modern web browser using **WebGL** and in **Node.js** (version 4 or higher) on several targets including (desktop) Linux, OSX, Windows and the Raspberry PI.